 Our providers can provide maintenance hormonal services for patients already on stable hormone regimens.
 You will need to schedule an appointment for a consultation and medical record review before hormones can be prescribed.
 We also provide assistance with referrals for those considering transition.

-If you need a Pap Smear or annual exam, you don't identify as female, and would prefer to not use the Women’s Center, please call the general clinic appointment line at 325-4441 option (1) and ask to be seen for an annual exam in the general clinic.
+Testing and treatment for infections and STDs, contraceptive counseling and other wellness exams are performed in the Sexual and Reproductive Health Services area.
+However, patients also have the option to call the general clinic appointment line at 325-4441 option (1) and ask to be seen for an annual exam in the general clinic.

 Gender Inclusive Restrooms

 OUHS has gender inclusive restrooms located on all floors of the building throughout the clinic.

 Our pharmacy is happy to provide Pre-exposure prophylaxis (or PrEP) after meeting with a doctor.

 If you have insurance and are prescribed Truvada, you can use this voucher to help cover some of your co-payment.

 If you do not have insurance, this links to an online tool that will help PrEP navigators and their clients evaluate the cost and coverage for PrEP across on- and off-marketplace health plans.

 |University Counseling Support Groups|

 “People who are lesbian, gay, bisexual, or transgender (LGBT) are members of every community.
 They are diverse, come from all walks of life, and include people of all races and ethnicities, all ages, all socioeconomic statuses, and from all parts of the country.
 The perspectives and needs of LGBT people should be routinely considered in public health efforts to improve the overall health of every person and eliminate health disparities”. -Centers for Disease Control